david26694/david-masip-blog/_posts/2020-05-16-feature-selection-part-2.md

 `x1` should be the one to select.

-To see an example where feature importance might mislead you, we’ve created some borthers to `x1`.
+To see an example where feature importance might mislead you, we’ve created some brothers to `x1`.
 These brothers are variables that are very correlated to `x1` and will be used to model `y` as well.
 These brothers are what cause the importance of `x1` to be diminished.